Disclaimer

 I have not learned much about crypto currencies.
 I know that many financial experts don't like crypto currency, mainly because the only value most crypto currencies are based on is people just agreeing they have value, or the inherent scarcity (if the crypto is truly limited or capped).
 However, many wealthy people have also made a lot of money investing in crypto currency.

 You can invest in crypto directly, or invest in stocks or funds that invest in crypto.
 There are two main ways to invest in crypto directly, either buy and store it online in a "hot wallet" or software wallet, or buy and store it offline in a "cold wallet" or hardware wallet.
 Some popular hardware wallets include the Ledger Nano, Trezor, Ellipal Titan, and Safepal.
 With either a software or hardware wallet the crypto exchange should provide a "seed phrase" with the initial crypto purchase that allows people to restore a hacked, destroyed, or lost crypto wallet.
 The seed phrase should be kept in a very safe location.
-It's my understanding the more ways a hardware wallet connects with internet devices the more possibilities of being hacked.
 Some hardware wallets connect by radio frequency (Bluetooth, WiFi, or NFC), and some connect by a physical connection (USB port), but there are some hardware wallets that are 100% "air gapped" and can't connect to the internet by radio wave or a physical cable.
 These hardware wallets communicate by a camera and QR codes.

 Back to the stock markets...
 The following screenshots show the performance of the ETFs, QQQ (Nasdaq index), SPY (S&P 500 index), and the DIA (Dow Jones index).
 The first screenshot shows about a five year period including the drop/loss in 2022.
-The second screenshot is 2022 year to date of the losses between January and November.
+The second screenshot is just the 2022 January to December losses.

 Notice how the QQQ/Nasdaq (blue line) had the most gains during the up cycle, but also had the most losses during the down cycle.
 Notice how the DIA/Dow (red line) had the least gains during the up cycle, but also had the least losses during the down cycle.
 Notice the SPY/S&P 500 (purple line) was the more moderate of the three.
 Some stock market experts recommend using the S&P 500 as a benchmark or guide to assess how your personal stock market investments are performing.